Ministry of Local Government (Uganda)

 The Ministry of Local Government (MOLG) is a cabinet-level government ministry of Uganda.
 It is responsible for the "creation, supervision and guidance of sustainable, efficient and effective service delivery in the decentralized system of governance.
 The ministry is responsible for the harmonization and support of all local government functions, to cause positive socio-economic transformation of Uganda".
-The ministry is headed by a cabinet minister, currently Tom Butime.
+The ministry is headed by a cabinet minister, currently Balaam Barugahara.